Grey's Anatomy: Impact

-Grey Anatomy has been considered an impact on culture by Entertainment Weekly executive editor, Lori Majewski, with her writing: "Grey's Anatomy isn't just a show, it's a phenomenon.
+Grey's Anatomy has been recognized as a significant cultural phenomenon.
+Entertainment Weeklys executive editor, Lori Majewski, remarked, "Grey's Anatomy isn't just a show, it's a phenomenon.
 When [the] final shows air, every place in New York City is empty.
 You could get a table at the best restaurants."
-The Daily Beast Jace Lacob also considered the show an impact, comparing its success to that of Friends, and calling it a "cultural phenomenon".
-Steve Sternberg, a media analyst with Magna Global USA explained that the show appeals to a broad audience, writing: "Roughly 80 percent of households during prime time only have one TV set on.
+Similarly, Jace Lacob of The Daily Beast compared its success to that of Friends, calling it a "cultural phenomenon".
+Media analyst Steve Sternberg of Magna Global USA explained the show's broad appeal, noting that "roughly 80 percent of households during prime time only have one TV set on.
 People are looking for shows they can watch with other household members."

-In its initial seasons, Grey's Anatomy introduced a "Mc-labeling" surge, which started when various characters dubbed Dempsey's character "McDreamy".
-Canadian newspaper the National Post considers this trend a "phenomenon".
-Analyzing the show's impact on culture, Dessylyn Arnold of Yahoo!
-Voices noted that the "Mc-labeling" trend has been parodied on other shows including ER and Degrassi: The Next Generation.
-Mark Lawson of The Guardian has credited Grey's Anatomy with popularizing the "songtage", or musical montage segments.
-Parodying this, MADtv spoofed the show in 2006, making fun of the series' emotional scenes including those accompanied by a musical montage.
+In its early seasons, Grey's Anatomy introduced the trend of "Mc-labeling", beginning with the character Derek Shepherd being dubbed "McDreamy".
+This trend became so pervasive that The National Post labeled it a "phenomenon".
+It was later parodied on shows like ER and Degrassi: The Next Generation.
+Mark Lawson of The Guardian credited Grey's Anatomy with popularizing the "songtage", or musical montage segments.
+This trend was parodied by Mad TV in 2006, which spoofed the show's emotional moments and musical montages.

-Grey's Anatomy has also been credited to helping redefine "good" television; The A.V.
-Club writes, "Since The Sopranos burst onto the scene, we've too often classified a show as "good" based on how closely it adhered to the dark, violent, male-centric template set out by that particular show.
+The series has also been praised for redefining what is considered "good" television.
+The A.V.
+Club writes, "Since The Sopranos burst onto the scene, we've too often classified a show as 'good' based on how closely it adhered to the dark, violent, male-centric template set out by that particular show.
 It's time for that to end.
 At its best, Grey's Anatomy has been among the very best shows on TV, and at its worst, it's been at least fascinating to watch.
-To write it off is to unnecessarily narrow the definition of what good TV can be, to limit what the medium is capable of.
-TV is at its best when it emotionally connects, and even when it seems to be otherwise merrily hurtling off a cliff, Grey's Anatomy is nothing but emotional connection, which is more than other, more consistently better shows can say."
-The series placed at No. 66 on Entertainment Weekly "New TV Classics" list in 2007, and was declared the third-highest rated show for the first ten years of the IMDb (2002–2012).
-The show's premise has inspired the creation of A Corazón Abierto, a Colombian adaptation of Grey's Anatomy, which in turn spawned a Mexican version of the same name.
+TV is at its best when it emotionally connects, and even when it seems to be otherwise merrily hurtling off a cliff, Grey's Anatomy is nothing but emotional connection."

+The show was ranked No. 66 on Entertainment Weekly's "New TV Classics" list in 2007 and was declared the third-highest rated show on IMDb for the first ten years of the platform (2002–2012).
+The premise of Grey's Anatomy inspired the creation of A corazón abierto, a Colombian adaptation, which in turn spawned a Mexican version of the same name.